 The RCSC courses (both core and elective) cover a vast array of retailing and consumer behavior topics.
 These courses emphasize various principles employed to manage the retail supply chain in order to satisfy consumers’ needs.
-RCSC majors examine retail marketing and management concepts that are applied across a broad spectrum of U.S. and global retail businesses including store, catalog, internet, and services firms and other businesses that support these diverse retailers.
+RCSC majors examine retail merchandising, marketing and management concepts that are applied across a broad spectrum of U.S. and global retail businesses including store, omnichannel, digital, and services firms and other businesses that support these diverse retailers.

 What are the career prospects for RCSC undergraduates?

-The retailing industry generated over $4 trillion in sales in 2008, a figure that demonstrates the staggering impact of the industry on the U.S. economy and around the world.
-This translates into career opportunity too, whether in a corporate setting, in the field or in a related industry – highly qualified RCSC students are in demand.
+The $25 trillion global retailing industry generates over 30% of the world’s GDP and 12% of U.S. employment.
+This translates into high-quality career opportunities, whether in a corporate setting, in the field or in a related industry – highly qualified RCSC students are in demand.

-With a professional undergraduate degree in retailing and consumer sciences from the Norton School of Family and Consumer Sciences, our graduates move forward into the business world equipped to become leaders in a global marketplace (Read more and view statistics).
+With a professional undergraduate degree in retailing and consumer sciences from the Norton School of Family and Consumer Sciences, our graduates move forward into the business world equipped to become leaders in a global marketplace.

 High School Students